 Ada Whiteside’s campaign to collect walking sticks was a great success too.
 She hoped to collect 500 walking sticks but had soon gathered over 1000!

 - Volunteers were sometimes awarded with badges and service bars for long service.
-This photograph shows a badge awarded to Mrs Makinson for her four years of service with the Free Buffet during the First World War.
+The photograph below shows a badge awarded to Mrs Makinson for her four years of service with the Free Buffet during the First World War.

-- This photograph shows a writing case (bottom image) which was given to Ada Whiteside and her sisters as a present from the soldiers and sailors of Blackburn.
+- The photograph below shows a writing case which was given to Ada Whiteside and her sisters as a present from the soldiers and sailors of Blackburn.
 Ada also received many letters of thanks from the hospitals where she donated the walking sticks.